WireGuard/wireguard-windows/adminregistry.md

 which runs with the highest permissions on the operating system, and is therefore a real target of malware.
 Therefore, you should enable this option only with the utmost trepidation.

+#### `HKLM\Software\WireGuard\MultipleSimultaneousTunnels`

+When this key is set to `DWORD(1)`, the UI may start multiple tunnels at the same time; otherwise, an existing tunnel is stopped when a new one is started.
+Note that it is always possible, regardless of this key, to start multiple tunnels using `wireguard /installtunnelservice`; this controls only the semantics of tunnel start requests coming from the UI.
+If all goes well, this key will be removed and the logic of whether to stop existing tunnels will be based on overlapping routes, but for now, this key provides a manual override.